Uniformed Services Former Spouses' Protection Act (USFSPA)

 A retired member cannot voluntarily elect nor can a court order former spouse SBP coverage if the retired member had not elected SBP spouse coverage at time of retirement.

 If divorce occurs after the Servicemember’s retirement, SBP coverage for a former spouse will be no more than the amount of SBP coverage previously elected for the spouse.

 A former spouse who remarries before age 55 loses SBP eligibility; however, if the re-marriage ends in death, divorce, or annulment, eligibility is reinstated.
 A former spouse who remarries after age 55 does not lose eligibility.

 Former spouse SBP coverage is generally irrevocable.
 However, if a retired member remarries, a change from former spouse to spouse coverage may be made with the former spouse's written consent.
 Such a request for change must be submitted to DFAS-CL within one year of the date of remarriage.
 If the former spouse SBP coverage was ratified or approved by a court order, the court order must be amended within one year.

 Military ID Cards and Other Benefits

 Military ID cards cannot be ordered or decreed by a divorce court.
 Questions concerning eligibility should be directed to the nearest military ID card issuing facility.
-Generally former spouses are eligible if:
+Generally former spouses are eligible for continuation of TRICARE, PX and Commissary privileges if: